talyaak/checkers-game/README.md

 ## Description

-In this repository, you will find Tal's Checkers game project Feel free to browse, I very much hope that you will like my code!
+In this repository, you will find Tal's Checkers game project.
+Feel free to browse, I very much hope that you will like my code!

 ## Getting Started